-You can Contact Us for more information about getting help from HALCO.
-HALCO also provides a variety of other services – please visit Our Services for more information.
+HALCO also provides a variety of other services including public legal education, community development and law reform activities – please visit Our Services for more information.

 Intake Hours for New Inquiries

-Our intake hours for new inquiries changed on March 1, 2018, and we now take inquiries on Monday, Wednesday and Friday from 9 a.m. to 5 p.m.
+Our intake hours for new inquiries are Monday and Wednesday, and Friday 9 a.m. to 5 p.m.
 We do not take new inquiries on Tuesday or Thursday.
-For new immigration/refugee law inquiries: please call us during our intake hours to request an appointment.
 Please see our Contact Us page for more information about getting legal help.

 Your privacy is very important to us.
-HALCO follows the Law Society of Upper Canada rules regarding client confidentiality.
+HALCO follows the client confidentiality rules of the Law Society of Ontario.